-To decide what you should aim at, we will look at your various Test Results, your Fischer Family Trust Benchmark Grades and the progress you have made since Year 7.
+To decide what you should aim at, look at your various test results, Benchmark Grades and the progress you have made since Year 7.
+Your progress report will guide you and us.

 The information contained in this booklet is central to the process that will lead you to make the best possible option choices.